hashicorp/consul/website/source/intro/vs/proxies.html.md

 Proxies provide excellent solutions to layer 7 concerns such as path-based routing, tracing and telemetry, and more.
-By supporting a pluggable data plane model, the right proxy can be deployed as needed. could be used.
-For performance critical applications or those that utilize layey 7 functionality, Envoy can be used.
+By supporting a pluggable data plane model, the right proxy can be deployed as needed.
+For performance-critical applications or those that utilize layey 7 functionality, Envoy can be used.

 For some applications that may require hardware, a hardware load balancer